-Cable assemblies testing is an essential step in the production of any such structure.
-The right cable assemblies manufacturer can ensure that the assembly is of high quality and meets the necessary specifications.
+Your assembly is reliant on cable assemblies testing, an essential step in the production of any such structure.
+The right cable assembly manufacturer can ensure high quality and meets the necessary specifications.
 There are two types of assembly tests: electrical and mechanical.

 A. Electrical Testing